Hotmoka/hotmoka/tutorial/Takamaka.md

 5. a few special reference values: `java.math.BigInteger`s and `java.lang.String`s.

 Storage values cross the
-blockchain boundary inside wrapper objects.
+node's boundary inside wrapper objects.
 For instance the integer 2,019 is first wrapped into `new IntValue(2019)` and then passed as a parameter of a method or constructor.
 In our previous example, when we called `Person.toString()`, the result `s` was actually a wrapper